 - Successful Completion of the Professional Exhibition: During the final weeks of the student teaching term, all students design and present a Professional Exhibition demonstrating, through various modes, their ability to reflect on their strengths, weaknesses and goals in a number of areas critical to effective teaching.
 This Professional Exhibition is evaluated by educational professionals as Not Satisfactory or Satisfactory.
 Students must earn a Satisfactory rating on their design and presentation as one requirement for earning a satisfactory grade in student teaching.

 Upon successful completion of the Teacher Education Licensure Program, students may apply for a Colorado Teaching License.
 The Teacher Education Department will recommend students for Colorado licensure if they meet the following requirements:

-- Successful completion of all content and teaching education licensure
+- Successful completion of all content and teaching education licensure course requirements.

-  course requirements.

-  - Passing the approved PRAXIS II or PLACE content test.
+- Passing the approved PRAXIS II content test.

 - Submission of required materials to the Director of Teacher Education.

 Students wishing to apply to another state are advised to contact the appropriate State Department of Education for information about specific requirements.

 Students must meet prerequisites for Specific Departmental Requirements courses.
 Students may enroll in 300-level ED prefix courses prior to admission to the Teacher Education Licensure Program but must be admitted to the program to enroll in 400-level ED prefix courses.